CHANGES TO DATA PROTECTION LAWS:

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-Financial data – bank account and payment card details (through izettle payments at events)
+- Financial data – bank account and payment card details (through izettle payments at events and shopify on our website)

-Transaction data – details about payments to and from you and other details if you have purchased
+- Transaction data – details about payments to and from you and other details if you have purchased from us

 We are only allowed to use personal information about you if we have a legal basis to do so, and we are required to tell you what that legal basis is.
 Please see below for the different types of information we collect from you, how we use it, and the legal ground that we use as a basis when we use the information.
 For more information about the types of data please see point 3) above.